 Your teen's treatment may also include medication, if it is deemed appropriate by both you and the doctor.

 No one wants to find out their child has a problem, but the alternative to being aware and getting involved is even scarier.
 The best way to prevent a teen suicide is to watch, listen, ask and seek help.
 You not only don't have to do it alone -- you shouldn't.

 Call (800) SUICIDE for advice or information if you think your teen may be in trouble.

-For more information on teen suicide, mental illness and related topics, look over the links on the next page.
+For more information on teen suicide, mental illness and related topics, look over the links below.